juliafmorgado/julia/content/english/posts/2024-03-29_setting-up-cluster-eks-eksctl.md

 - We allocate two replicas for the application, and here's a very important caveat: Kubernetes will by default perform round-robin load balancing between the pods.
 In most of today's web applications, we work with sessions and, as a result, there may be scenarios where a user authenticates on one pod, and the next request, is redirected to another where the session does not exist.
 As a consequence, strange behaviors are presented to the user, such as redirection to the login screen, "Unauthorized" messages, intermittent access, etc. To prevent this, we usually use some service like **Redis, memcached** (which may or may not be on AWS ElastiCache), or the sticky-sessions feature, where a user is consistently sent to the same pod.

 ## Deleting Cluster
-If you want to delete the cluster you've just created, run the following command:
+If you want to delete the cluster and resources you've just created, run the following command:
 ```
 eskctl delete cluster --name demo-eks --region us-east-1
 ```